Types of Aid

 Cypress College participates in the federal government’s work-study program.
 This program offers paid part-time jobs to help students pay for part of their college costs.
 There are many different types of work-study jobs available through Cypress College, such as lab assistant, office assistant, grounds person, and teacher’s aid.
 Learn more about work-study here.

 Scholarships are financial awards you don’t have to pay back.
 They can be awarded based on need, merit, major, and/or educational goals.
 You can use scholarships on top of financial aid to help pay for your college expenses.
-The Cypress College Foundations Office gives out a variety of scholarships to our students.
+The Cypress College Foundation Office gives out a variety of scholarships to our students.
 Learn more about the scholarships available and how to apply here.
+If you’re on campus, stop by the Financial Aid Office to check out our scholarship section or visit our online scholarship page – updated monthly!